Ackleberry/stm32f3xx_c_scaffold/README.md

     rake stlink:flash:debug

+The target should now blink its LED to verify correct functionality.

 # Porting Scaffold to Other STM32Fx Targets:

 While STM32F303RE is the defaulted target, you can use STMCubeMX to generate code for any other STM32Fx device.
 See the `.ioc` project file in the repository.
 After generating code with STMCubeMX, refer to the table below to copy the variable content from the generated Makefile to the variable in the Rakefile.